Abbott Laboratories (ABT) upgraded Issued by Wall Street Gurus

-Abbott Laboratories (NYSE:ABT) went down by -2.60% from its latest closing price compared to the recent 1-year high of $142.60.
-The company’s stock price has collected 0.98% of gains in the last five trading sessions.
-The Wall Street Journal reported on 03/02/22 that SoFi Technologies, AMC, Salesforce, Snowflake: What to Watch in the Stock Market Today
+Abbott Laboratories (NYSE:ABT) went down by -1.19% from its latest closing price compared to the recent 1-year high of $142.60.
+The company’s stock price has collected -5.65% of loss in the last five trading sessions.
+The Wall Street Journal reported 15 hours ago that Contaminated-Baby-Formula Investigation Turns Murky

 Is It Worth Investing in Abbott Laboratories (NYSE :ABT) Right Now?

-Abbott Laboratories (NYSE:ABT) scored a price-to-earnings ratio above its average ratio, recording 30.36 x from its present earnings ratio.
+Abbott Laboratories (NYSE:ABT) scored a price-to-earnings ratio above its average ratio, recording 29.41 x from its present earnings ratio.
 Plus, the 36-month beta value for ABT is at 0.73.
-Opinions of the stock are interesting as 14 analysts out of 23 who provided ratings for Abbott Laboratories declared the stock was a “buy,” while 4 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse